 ✓ Traveling is more fun.

-Nothing beats the joy of traveling with your family or with your closest friends for it creates a sense of togetherness and companionship.
+Nothing beats the joy of traveling with your family or with your closest friends for it creates a sense of togetherness and companionship or for party in bus.
 There will be no boring moments because you have them to tell stories and do fun activities with.
 Although it still depends on the person.
 There are people who also find happiness when traveling by themselves.

 ✓ Safety is ensured.